 The best project management software should provide a central portal for anyone—freelancers, clients or remote employees—to access files stored on your local server.
 Having access to essential files and documents at the click of a button is crucial for any marketing firm.

 At the end of the day, your firm’s success is dependent on client satisfaction.
 Keeping clients informed on every stage of a project will build trust and engagement—and hopefully lead to repeat purchases of your services.
 Thus, it is critical to work with a project management solution that offers robust, yet customizable features.

 If you plan to use your system with outside vendors, clients or contractors, you will need multi-level permissions.
 It’s important that the right people view the right projects.
 The best software anticipates your client’s needs—and provides them with access to relevant, approved files, folders and discussions.

 Good project management software pays for itself.
 The productivity gains you make trump the price you pay for the tool.

-The problem is that people tend to look at only the overt cost of the software.
+The problem is that people tend to look at only the overall cost of the software.

 Deploying any new system features takes time and resources.
 You're not just paying, say, $15/month/user.
-You're also spending the time to learn how to use the software and adapt it into your workflows.
+You're also spending the time to learn how to use the software and adapt it to your workflows.